Understanding the ENUM Data Type in MySQL: Complete Guide with Examples

 );

-In this example, the “category” column can store only one of the four values “食品”, “衣料品”, “家電”, or “家具”.
-This simplifies data management and reduces the risk of incorrect entries.
+In this example, the category column can store only one of the following values: “食品”, “衣料品”, “家電”, or “家具”.
+This helps simplify data management and reduces the risk of incorrect input.

 Advantages